Friday, August 28, 2009

 Electrostatic induction

-triboelectric effect, where the contact between two insulators leaves them charged.
+The triboelectric effect, where the contact between two insulators leaves them charged.

-insulating machines producing very high voltages, electrostatic generators had low power ratings and were never used for generation of commercially-significant quantities of electric power.
+Because of their inefficiency and the difficulty of insulating machines producing very high voltages, electrostatic generators had low power ratings and were never used for generation of commercially-significant quantities of electric power.
 The Wimshurst machine and Van de Graaff generator are examples of these machines that have survived.

-Anyos Jedlik started experimenting with electromagnetic rotating devices which he called electromagnetic self-rotors.
+In 1827, Hungarian Anyos Jedlik started experimenting with electromagnetic rotating devices which he called electromagnetic self-rotors.
 In the prototype of the single-pole electric starter (finished between 1852 and 1854) both the stationary and the revolving parts were electromagnetic.
 He formulated the concept of the dynamo at least 6 years before Siemens and Wheatstone but didn't patent it as he thought he wasn't the first to realize this.
 In essence the concept is that instead of permanent magnets, two electromagnets opposite to each other induce the magnetic field around the rotor.
 Jedlik's invention was decades ahead of its time.[citation needed]

 Faraday's disk